troyvassalotti/troyv.dev/src/posts/i-m-using-forestry-now.md

 date: 2021-06-07
 tags:
 - post
-- small project
 title: I'm Using Forestry Now
-description: This is going to be cool.
+description: This is going to be revolutionize everything.
 d3: false
 addCSS: false
 addJS: false